 Linda Ncube is an animal advocate in Zimbabwe.
 She received a grant for “My Fur Buddie,” a project seeking to educate primary school children to love and protect dogs in a community that has no regard for animals that do not produce milk or meat for human consumption.
-Children will be taught through drama plays, theory lessons, and then make practical lesson of lessons learnt.
-She writes:
+The children were to be taught through drama plays, theory lessons, and then make practical lesson of lessons learnt.
+Linda writes:

-Linda has managed to reach 506 children and 193 parents with “My Fur Buddie,” which developed into a series of lessons at individual homesteads and dip tanks (a place to bring animals and disinfect them to cure disease) in response to the COVID-19 pandemic.
-Unable to perform the drama plays, Linda turned them into poetry which engaged audiences even more and further encouraged them to view dogs with respect.
+In 2021, Linda managed to reach 506 children and 193 parents with “My Fur Buddie,” which due to the closing of schools due to the COVID-19 pandemic, developed into a series of lessons at individual homesteads and dip tanks (a place to bring animals and disinfect them to cure disease).
+Unable to perform the drama plays, Linda turned them into poetry, which engaged audiences even more and further encouraged them to view dogs with respect.
 There was even an increase in dogs taken to the veterinarian as a result of Linda’s program.
-By teaching her community the Five Freedoms of Animals, Linda fostered a real change in her community as people began to view dogs as living beings that require food and shelter.
-She writes: “Upon our regular checks on the participants there was notable change as the dogs now had places to sleep with linen and plates for food and water.
-We were happy to find that they had even done so for the cats despite our lessons focusing on dogs.”
+By teaching her community the Five Freedoms for Animals, Linda fostered a real change in her community as people began to view dogs as living beings that require food and shelter.
+She writes: “Upon our regular checks on the participants, there was notable change as the dogs now had places to sleep with linen and plates for food and water.
+We were happy to find that [people] had even done so for the cats, despite our lessons focusing on dogs.”
 Connect with her on Facebook here.